dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ## The Prompt I Gave the AI

-Rather than asking vaguely for "revenue by country," I used a structured prompt framework to ensure the AI had everything it needed to return something useful the first time.
+Rather than asking vaguely for "revenue by country," I used my structured prompt framework and asked the AI to help me build a technical SQL prompt around the business question.
+The result is what I sent:

 ---